Our History: Fort Vancouver Regional Libraries

 2023

-Groundbreaking for the new Woodland Community Library location takes place, and Operations Center relocates
+Groundbreaking for the new Woodland Community Library location, and the Operations Center was relocated.

 2024

-The new Woodland Community Library opens on Lakeshore Drive
+The new Woodland Community Library opened on Lakeshore Drive.

 2025